alme197112/asd-and-Rizzo.github.io/BadTFS.md

 - TFS was payed for, but takes to much time to workaround, same I do when use open source tools.

 - Other issue related to history of check ins, changes made by check-in , work estimates are also unintuitive/broken.

+- When I Check in on solution in solution explorer it checkins all files, but when I view history on this, then history is shown only of *.sln file.
+Experienced first, I expected history of solution will include history of files of this solution either.

 [TFS]: https://en.wikipedia.org/wiki/Team_Foundation_Server